mattiascibien/dicenotation/README.md

 ## Building

-In order to build the solution `cmake >= 3.5` is required to build the solution.
+In order to build the solution `cmake >= 3.5` is required.
 The option `BUILD_SHARED_LIBS` determines wether a shared (DLL on Windows) or static library is built.

-It is also possible to drop the `.cpp` and `.h` files alongside your existing source code (be sure to define `DICENOTATION_STATIC` in your compile options).
+It is also possible to drop the `.cpp` and `.h` files alongside your existing source code (be sure to define `DICENOTATION_STATIC` in your compile options) and configure your build system to include those files.

 The library is being tested on the following compilers: